fanderssondev/fanderssondev/README.md

 - 👋 Hi, I’m @fanderssondev, or more commonly called Fredrik.
-- 👀 I’m interested in all stuff programming, right now mostly web dev stuff.
+- 👀 I’m interested in all stuff programming but currently mostly devops and BE stuff.
-- 🌱 I’m currently mostly doing Svelte stuff.
+- 🌱 I’m currently mostly doing python, powershell, ansible and so on.
 - 📫 How to reach me ...
 You can send me a message here on GitHub.

 <!---